alipman88/al-fpf-mobile/doc/deploy.md

     - `fpf-mobile/android/app/build.gradle`
 2. Update the release notes in `release_notes.json` and commit (see for more info: https://docs.codemagic.io/yaml-notification/publish-release-notes/)
-3. Merge `master` to `staging`
+3. Merge `master` to `staging`.
+This will automatically start iOS and Android staging builds in Codemagic.
-4. In [Codemagic](https://codemagic.io/apps), click "Start new build" which opens the "Specify build configuration" modal
-5. Select the staging branch
-6. Select "iOS Staging App" or "Android Staging App"
-7. Click "Start new build"

 #### BrowserStack App Live